aparnamichael/application-development-accelerators/easej-tools/README.md

 [IBM Enterprise Application Service for Java](https://www.ibm.com/products/enterprise-application-service-for-java) (EASeJ) is a fully managed service that helps you build, deploy and run enterprise Java applications in the cloud with ease.

-EASeJ Tools simplifies the management of EASeJ applications directly within Visual Studio Code (VS Code).
+EASeJ Tools beta simplifies the management of EASeJ applications directly within Visual Studio Code (VS Code).
 EASeJ Tools provides integrated and tailored help for configuring EASeJ environment YAMLs and repositories through inline assistance, validation, and more to minimize context switching, and streamline and accelerate application development and deployment.

-# Key features
+# Key features of the beta release

 - View EASeJ repositories: View all repositories that you have access to directly from VS Code.
 Get the right repository with minimal effort.
 - Create missing EASeJ YAML files: Automatically detect missing EASeJ-specific YAML files in your environment and create them with ease, saving you valuable time.